OpenAMP/openamp-docs/docs/porting_guide.rst

   	rpmsg_create_ept(&ept, rdev, RPMSG_SERVICE_NAME, RPMSG_ADDR_ANY,
   			 rpmsg_ept_cb, ns_unbind_cb);

-  	/* If it is VirtIO device master, it sends the first message */ while (!is_rpmsg_ept_read(&ept)) {
+  	/* If it is VirtIO device main controller, it sends the first message */ while (!is_rpmsg_ept_read(&ept)) {
   		/* check if the endpoint has binded.
   		 * If not, wait for notification.
 If local endpoint hasn't